-- 59. The site by virtue of its location and the mature landscaping within the site will have very little impact upon the visual appearance of the local area.
+- 61. The proposal by virtue of its location and form, excluding the adjacent mature trees, will cause some limited harm to the rural character of the local area, this harm in itself is not sufficient to warrant refusal.
+No other conflict with the development plan has been identified.
 The unmet need for gypsy and traveller sites within the district and the applicant's personal circumstances carry weight in favour of the application.
-The potential delivery of at least one new site within the next 18 months diminishes the weight to be given to unmet need - 60.
+The potential delivery of at least one new site within the next 18 months diminishes the weight to be given to unmet needs. - 62.
 While no substantive harm has been identified, the potential availability of an alternative site and its capacity to relieve the overall pressures on Willingham, has led to the conclusion that a further temporary planning permission would be appropriate.
-This would be for a period of 18 months.
+This would be for a period of 18 months